Shibby220/LIRI-Bot/README.md

 ## Overview

-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives you back data related to movies, songs, and concerts.
+LIRI is a command line node app that takes in specific commands related to movie titles, song titles, and band/artist names and retrieves data about them from various APIs.

 ### Built With